- Troubleshooting Bedwetting in Potty-Trained Kids

 Troubleshooting Bedwetting in Potty-Trained Kids

-I never did figure anything out about why she couldn’t seem to stay dry at naptime, and unfortunately, even as she pushed seven years old, she was still not dry at night.
-And it wasn’t just a matter of occasional bedwetting – she was wet multiple times per night and often overfilled the diaper/pull-up and leaked on the sheets.
+We had trouble with a few of our kids with staying dry at naptime, and unfortunately, even as some pushed seven years old, they were still not dry at night.
+And it wasn’t just a matter of occasional bedwetting – one child was wet multiple times per night and often overfilled the diaper/pull-up and leaked on the sheets.

-As the years passed by with our daughter, we’d tell ourselves, “Nighttime wetting is still pretty normal for kids at age four, even five, so we’re not going to worry about it.”
+As the years passed by, we’d tell ourselves, “Nighttime wetting is still pretty normal for kids at age four, even five, so we’re not going to worry about it.”

 Then at age six, we started to worry that we had a more serious bedwetting problem on our hands.